Technique #3: 5 Squares + 6 Seams + 3 Cuts = 4 Geese

 Most patterns don't call for a just a single Flying Geese unit.
 In fact many (like those shown below) require four or multiples of four.

 And using this method, you create four identical units, all at the same time!

 No special tools or specialty rulers required.
-Just your basic, everyday ruler— a square for cutting patches and trimming to size.
+Just your basic, everyday ruler— a square or rectangle with a 45° diagonal line that splits one corner in half for cutting patches and trimming to size.

 It's a terrific way if you don't like paper piecing.